Naturalliance, second edition

 IUCN started the idea that sustainable use of wild living resources can be a powerful tool for conserving nature.
 The United Nations Convention on Biological Diversity, agreed in 1992, defines sustainable use and mentions it more than five times as often as protection of species and habitats.
 It was implicit in CBD's Malawi Principles (the Ecosystem Approach, 1998), IUCN’s Amman Statement on sustainable use (2000), and CBD's Addis Ababa Principles and Guidelines (2004), that conservation through sustainable use needs devolution of adaptive management to people as close as possible to local level.
 These documents, initiated by IUCN’s Sustainable Use Initiative, reflected awakening in Africa of Community Based Natural Resource Management.

 In contrast, Europe focussed on top-down measures to constrain use of wild resources, with more and more land used intensively for plant and animal crops to meet consumer demand and EU-subsidy.
 Charters were developed by Bern Convention to advise governments and societies on conservation through hunting, recreational fishing and gathering fungi.
-There is a growing desire for state funds to encourage conservation by farmers and foresters, if only to maintain water, air and climate quality, but conserving nature while growing crops efficiently is complex.
-Although a cooperation of IUCN and UK's Centre for Ecology & Hydrology and IUCN saw a way to meet this challenge 15 years ago, two EU-funded projects were needed to design a system that could combine science with local knowledge to support land-use decisions that would be good for nature as well as for livelihoods.
+There is a growing inclination for state funds to be used to encourage conservation by farmers and foresters, if only to maintain water, air and climate quality.
+However, conserving nature while growing crops efficiently is complex.
+Although a cooperation of IUCN and UK's Centre for Ecology & Hydrology and IUCN saw a way to meet this challenge 16 years ago, two EU-funded projects were needed to design a system that could combine science with local knowledge to support land-use decisions that would be good for nature as well as for livelihoods.
 Sadly, before satnavs put AI-based decision support everywhere, reviewers of bids in 2012-14 deemed the system too ambitious to develop.
 However, at last that is changing.